samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This cube is 3 inches across and radiates palpable magical energy.
 The six sides of the cube are each keyed to a different plane of existence, one of which is the Material Plane.
 The other sides are linked to planes determined by the DM.

 The cube has 3 charges and regains 1d3 expended charges daily at dawn.
-As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can expend 1 of the cube’s charges to cast one of the following spells using the cube.
+As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you can expend 1 of the cube's charges to cast one of the following spells using the cube.

 ***Gate.*** Pressing one side of the cube, you cast [Gate](/spells/2618932-gate), opening a portal to the plane of existence keyed to that side.